Talon Stormbringer, Volume 1

 “You’ve passed my test and—”

-“That figurine is naught but a lure to test the bravery of those with ambition.
+“That figurine is only a lure to test the bravery of the ambitious.
 Few will attempt the perils to reach it.”

 The swordsman shrugged.
-“Your perils weren’t that perilous.”
+“Your dangers weren’t that dangerous.”

 Talon’s eyes narrowed in annoyance.
 He didn’t care for being someone’s pawn.
 That he had fallen into a trap, despite knowing it existed, also grated on his nerves.
 “For what?”